simranjl/Yes-Chef/README.md

 - Promotes healthy eating
 - Involves the use of APIs, databases, front-end, back-end and user authentication, which is perfect for collaboration
-- Aligns with the goals of this web development course
+- Aligns with the goals of this web development course Personal Reflection: I worked full-time for a semester and have been working part-time since then.
+A lot of my time went in meal prepping, which prevented me from working on my side projects or do coursework.
+For this reason, a web application catered to personalizing meal plan would really help in saving time and food-relation expenses (take outs) while granting individuals more time to focus on their hobbies or side projects they would like to purse or work on. <br>